Fiona Uwamahoro: Documenting Rwandan Fashion From the Inside

 Could you tell us what you do and why it matters to you?

-I am a PhD researcher at the London College of Fashion, where I examine the emergence and evolution of the Rwandan fashion sector.
+I am a PhD researcher at the London College of Fashion, where I examine the evolution of the Rwandan fashion sector.
 I have always loved learning.
 Growing up, I was the good student.
 At the same time, I was obsessed with fashion as a teenager.
 I spent countless hours on Tumblr and fashion blogs, taking in image after image.
 I knew a lot about European fashion and African American culture, but I wasn't really exposed to fashion from Africa.
 Around 2016 and 2017, I started discovering African fashion content online, and my visits to Rwanda at that time allowed me to find emerging brands for myself.

 Over time, my academic interests and my passion merged.
 Being able to research and document fashion from my home country, and to engage directly with designers and creatives in that space is deeply meaningful to me.
 I feel that my personal journey led me here and I do not take it for granted.